vmchale/recursion_schemes/README.md

 ### Examples

-In the `Test.Spec` module there are several examples, including a catamorphism and a hylomorphism so far.
+In the `Test.Spec` module there are several examples, including a catamorphism, a zygomorphism, and a hylomorphism so far.